Olivais property insights

 7 ottobre 2020

-Distribuzione dei prezzi di vendita in Olivais (Lisboa) - Freguesia
+Distribuzione dei prezzi di vendita in Santa Maria de Olivais - Freguesia

-Prezzo di vendita al mq per ogni proprietà in Olivais (Lisboa) - Freguesia
+Prezzo di vendita al mq per ogni proprietà in Santa Maria de Olivais - Freguesia

 Public transport in and out of the Olivais district is plentiful, giving residents an easy trip into the rest of the city.
 The Olivais Metro Station is located in the middle of this quaint district and has trains running into Lisbon and neighbouring districts every 30 minutes.